Contracts, Policies, & Procedures

 - For undergraduates living in a residence hall or the Northwood III apartments, a room swap or the wait list process are possible methods for finding another room or apartment after you’ve signed your contract, but there are no guarantees.

 - Residents of Northwood IV and V may explore the option of an apartment transfer.

 - Your Housing contract is NOT automatically renewed from year to year.
 If you live in a residence hall or Northwood I, II, or III, and you plan to stay with us for a second year (or third or fourth), you will need to participate in the Housing Sign-Up process that begins each year in January.
 If you live in Northwood IV or V and wish to continue living with us, you will need to submit a renewal request, which is typically available in March.

 - Contract termination is essential if you are leaving University Housing for any reason, including study abroad, work co-op or withdrawal from the University.
 Even if the contract has not yet begun, please notify the Housing Information Office immediately if you will not be an enrolled University of Michigan student on the Ann Arbor campus.
 For more information, review the undergraduate contract termination and the graduate contract termination sections.

-- Meal Plan changes (if applicable) can be made as often as necessary within the first month of each term.
+- Meal Plan changes (if applicable) can be made as often as necessary within the first two weeks of each term.

 Living at Michigan Credo